tc39/proposal-object-pick-or-omit/README.md

 Well, you see life is all about `pick`ing what we want and `omit`ing what we don't!

-Would life be easier if the language provided a convinent method to help us during similar scenarios?
+Would life be easier if the language provided a convenient method to help us during similar scenarios?

 Now, one might argue saying we can implement `pick` and `omit` as below: